-Packard) available for use with the 488.
-However, most of them cost more than the PET and are special-purpose test instruments, not really suited to personal computing.
-Motorola and others are coming out with LSI chips that should make the 488 system cost competitive with the S-100.
-This won't happen immediately, but when it does, PET will have a wellestablished lead over the rest of the pack, particularly in software.
-PET gets an A here because Commodore's vertical integration should allow them to make inexpensive peripherals that could be used with competitors' microcomputers, as well as with the PET.
-The TRS-80 (see Photo 2) with its single, unique 40-pin port only rates a D when it comes to this kind of expansion.
+There are more than 200 devices (a lot from Hewlett-Packard) available for use with the 488.
+The catch is that most of them cost more than the PET and are "special purpose" test instruments, not really suited to personal computing.
+Motorola and others are coming out with LSI chips which should make the 488 system cost competitive with the S-100.
+This won't happen immediately, but when it does, PET will have a well established lead over the rest of the pack, particularly in software.
+PET gets an "A" here, because Commodore's vertical integration should allow them to make inexpensive peripherals which could be used with competitors' microcomputers, as well as with the PET.
+The TRS-80 (see Photo $\gtrsim$ ) with its single unique 40 pin port only rates a "D" when it comes to this kind of expansion, and Bally gets an "F".

-PET's power supply, see Photo 9, is 5 volts only (Sphere uses five different voltages) for the digital equipment.
+PET's power supply, see Photo II, is 5 volts only (SPHERE uses five different voltages) for the digital equipment.
 The TV board has its own rectifier-regulators.
-The CPU board splits the load into three sections with the three 5-volt regulators along the left-hand side.
+The CPU board splits the load into three sections with the three 5 volt regulators along the lefthand side.
 The two power transistors with heat sinks are the motor controllers for the cassette recorders.
 The regulators are running hot now, so additional loads should be limited.

 The 8 MHz crystal clock drives the 6502 microprocessor at 1 MHz.
 It also provides the TV timing and 60 Hz JIFFIES.
-The crystal is stable, but the factory feels that plus or minus 11/2 minute per day is adequate.
-If you want greater accuracy, you'll have to trim the driving capacitors next to the crystal.
-A 6-30 pf variable in parallel with 22 pf did the job for me (see Photo 10).
+The crystal is stable, but the factory feels that plus or minus 11⁄2 minute per day is adequate accuracy.
+If you want greater accuracy you'll have to trim the driving capacitors next to the crystal.
+A 6-30 pf variable in parallel with 22 pf did the job for me (see Photo /2).
 Now I can trim it like my digital wristwatch.
-The 24-hour clock is counted with interrupts and should be software independent.
-I've encountered unresolved problems with a program that continuously reads TI\$-it speeds up the displayed time.
+The 24 hour clock is counted with interrupts and should be software independent.
+I've encountered unresolved problems with a program that continuously reads "TI\$" -- it "speeds up" the displayed time.

 The 6550 RAMs are 4K, high speed, low power, static, and require only 5 volts.
-They are pinned as 1K by 4 bits, so they are socket-mounted in pairs along the front of the board.
-Page 0 is at the left and the high nibble is toward the front.
-If memory problems occur (I've had four failures), you'll need to play musical chairs, since it's impractical to apply a memory test to the low 1K where BASTC operates its scratchpad.
-This device gets an A for design and a D for deportment.
+They are pinned as 1K by 4 bits, so they are socket mounted in pairs along the front of the board.
+Page Ø is at the left and the high nybble is toward the front.
+If memory problems occur (I've had four failures) you'll need to play "musical chairs", since it's impractical to apply a memory test to the low 1K where BASIC operates its scratch pad.
+This device gets an "A" for design and a "D" for deportment.

 The ROMs in the first units (mine included) were not the MOS Technology devices currently being shipped.
-They are 2K devices and are now being soldered in.
-Although PET is officially specified for 14K of ROM, 2K of the same ROM is used as a character generator.
-The PET is currently oriented toward the personal-computer mass market: changing only the ROMs and keyboard caps could make it a super development system, smart terminal, dedicated controller, word processor, typesetter or just about anything micros are, or will be, used for.
-It could happen virtually overnight, and, with the inherent mass-production economics, it would be a pricecutter in any market.
-(That's awesome when you think about it, since MOS Technology could supply inexpensive masked ROM for any application.)
+They are 2KB devices and are now being soldered in.
+Although PET is officially rated for 14KB ROM, there is another 2KB of the same ROM used as a character generator.
+The PET is currently oriented toward the personal computer mass market, but by changing only the ROMs and keyboard caps it could become a super development system, "smart terminal", "dedicated Controller", word processor, type setter, or just about anything micro's are, or will be, used for.
+It could happen virtually overnight and with the inherent mass production economics, it would be a price cutter in any market.
+A bit awesome when you think about it, since MOS Technology could supply inexpensive masked ROM for any application.